 Found in downtown Tulsa, the Tulsa Arts District, formerly known as the Brady Arts District, tends to attract a wide variety of concertgoers and art lovers.
-Before it transformed into a modern-day entertainment area, the historic Tulsa Arts District contained red brick warehouses and the original Convention Hall, built in 1914.
-In the 1970s, the hall became the Brady Theater, and in the 1990s, the Tulsa Arts District underwent a creative boom and revitalization that brought in a bevy of small businesses, as well as visual and performance arts venues.
+Before it transformed into a modern-day entertainment area, the historic Tulsa Arts District contained red brick warehouses and the original Tulsa Theater, built in 1914.
+In the 1970s, the hall became Brady Theater, and in the 1990s, the Tulsa Arts District underwent a creative boom and revitalization that brought in a bevy of small businesses, as well as visual and performance arts venues.

 In addition to its famous art attractions, the Tulsa Arts District is also the home base for the Tulsa Symphony Orchestra, and offers a variety of family-friendly destinations like the Woody Guthrie Center filled with relics and exhibits focused on the folk music icon.
-After taking a Tulsa Segway tour of the area, grab a quick bite to eat from Coney Island Hot Weiners, or fuel up with offerings at Laffa Medi-Eastern Restaurant & Bar, Mexicali Border Café.
-Visitors can also pick up delectable chocolate truffles from Glacier Confection before meeting a friend for coffee at Chimera or Gypsy Coffee House.
+After exploring the area with Tulsa Bicycle Tours, grab a quick bite to eat from Coney Island Hot Weiners, or fuel up with offerings at Laffa Medi-Eastern Restaurant & Bar or Mexicali Border Café.
+Visitors can also meet a friend for coffee at Chimera or Gypsy Coffee House.
 Popular events like the Williams Route 66 Marathon & Half Marathon or the monthly First Friday Art Crawl are other great opportunities to spend some quality time getting to know the neighborhood.

 In recent years, Tulsa’s Pearl District, one of the oldest neighborhoods in the city, has seen a return to the area’s original pedestrian-friendly, multi-use atmosphere as a premier arts and entertainment destination.
 Anchored by Tulsa Centennial Park, guests and locals can now stroll down the section of Peoria Avenue that once went by the name of Pearl and enjoy views of the downtown skyline while walking.

-Aside from newer cafes and arts bars like Freeway Café and Lot No. 6, The Pearl District also contains more seasoned veterans who stuck it out through the district’s earliest days.
+Grab a bite to eat from cafes and arts bars like Freeway Café and Lot No. 6, or visit one of the Pearl District's historic eateries.
 Ike’s Chili House remains a Route 66 favorite for hot dogs, burgers and all kinds of chili creations, served fresh to order since 1908.
-The historic El Rancho Grande has continued whipping up top-notch Tex-Mex and refreshing margaritas since 1953.
+El Rancho Grande has been whipping up top-notch Tex-Mex and refreshing margaritas since 1953.

 Depending on the time of year, you’ll want drop in on some of Brookside District’s annual events.
 In spring, chefs and gardeners gather for Herb Day in Brookside to stock up on herbs and birdhouses on hand.
 Come summer, motorcycle enthusiasts can look forward to the Brookside Rumble & Roll street party, while in prime produce seasons, locals can grab homegrown fruits and vegetables at the Wednesday morning Tulsa Farmers’ Market.
 In October, dress in your scariest Halloween costume, and join the ranks of fellow witches, clowns and devils for the Boo Ha Ha in Brookside parade and costume contest.

 History comes to life in Tulsa's Greenwood Historical District.
 Formerly known as “Black Wall Street,” Greenwood residents experienced a series of successful developments alongside racial tension.
-North Tulsa teemed with African American-run businesses until the riots of 1921 led to the destruction of most of the area.
+North Tulsa teemed with African American-run businesses until the massacre of 1921 tragically led to the destruction of most of the area.
 In the 1930s and 1940s, the area saw a revival and a transformation into a hub for jazz music and movers and shakers of the day.
 Today, head to Greenwood Historical District and learn about the rich, complicated history of an area that has risen from profound struggle to hopeful resurgence.

-Venture through the John Hope Franklin Reconciliation Park to witness a memorialization of the 1921 Tulsa Race Riot displayed through Hope Plaza and its three bronze sculptures about the event.
+Venture through the John Hope Franklin Reconciliation Park to witness a memorialization of the 1921 Tulsa Race Massacre displayed through Hope Plaza and its three bronze sculptures about the event.
 This Tulsa park also includes a detailed history of Oklahoma’s rich African American culture, from slave migration on the Trail of Tears to highlights of modern-day black Tulsa leaders.
-Then, stop by the Mabel B Little Heritage House Museum to see a historic replica of the restored Prince-Mackey family home, or witness the annual Tulsa Martin Luther King, Jr. Parade.
+Then, stop by the Mabel B Little Heritage House Museum to see a historic replica of the restored Prince-Mackey family home, or visit the annual Tulsa Martin Luther King, Jr. Parade.
 For a final official history lesson on the area, be sure to visit the Greenwood Cultural Center, showcasing the jazz and blues boom as well as memorabilia detailing the area’s unique history.

 In addition to its historical past, Greenwood Historical District also offers guests a taste of modern-day attractions, from delicious eateries like Wanda J’s Next Generation Restaurant and Fat Guy’s Burger Bar to Tulsa Drillers baseball games.
 The Living Arts of Tulsa also provides a taste of contemporary art, while She Theatre and Lounge provides ballet-style entertainment in a nightclub atmosphere.
 Whether dining at Lefty’s on Greenwood or exploring cultural centers, celebrate Greenwood Historical District’s diverse history with a quick trip to the area.

 Finish out your tour of the Deco District with a live performance at the Tulsa Performing Arts Center, or organize an afternoon of earth science activities for the kids at Tulsa Geoscience Center.
 While visiting in the spring, be sure to attend the annual Tulsa International Mayfest for a variety of crafts, arts, music and festival food inside the Deco District.

 Besides various prime dining options, Cherry Street District also offers plenty of hangout spots, from the Palace Café to paint nights at Pinot’s Palette.
 For a look at impressive paintings and vintage photographs created by Oklahomans, browse through the Pierson Gallery before picking up baked goods at Merritt’s Bakery.
 After grabbing a cup of coffee with a friend at the Coffee House on Cherry Street, be sure to stop by the Nest on Cherry Street for home decor inspiration.
 With its abundance of restaurants, cafes and attractions, the Cherry Street District makes for a perfect day trip in Tulsa.

 As one of seven certified cultural districts in the state, the Kendall Whittier District attracts a sea of local and statewide visitors.
 Although the flourishing art scene lost some of its vitality during the 1960s, this area has seen a resurgence of businesses, foot traffic and programming in recent years.
-With landmarks like the Whittier Square clock tower and the Circle Cinema within its boundaries, this Tulsa district attracts many history and art enthusiasts, as well as foodies searching for the perfect pastry at Ann’s Bakery or Pancho Anaya Bakery.
+With landmarks like the Whittier Square clock tower and the Circle Cinema within its boundaries, this Tulsa district attracts many history and art enthusiasts, as well as foodies searching for the perfect pastry at Pancho Anaya Bakery.